 The job of a well-made script is to tell a story in such a way that it permits us - the audience – to participate, creatively.

-Re-writing is the process of discovering enough of the WHAT and the WHY of the characters so that they can show us HOW the energies work in OUR “story”.
+Re-writing is the process of discovering enough of the WHAT and the WHY of the characters so that they can show us HOW the energies in the story work.

 It is impossible to provide a cogent and useful description (or template) that is automatically applicable to the workings of every dramatic screenplay.
 The only way to learn about YOUR story is to enter into a relationship with its characters, including the audience, the tribe and yourself (the writer/character), and watch and listen to how these characters respond and behave from one scene to the next, and from one draft to the next.